FrickHazard/Homework/Algorithm Design Manual/Chapter 5.md

 Suppose an arithmetic expression is give as a DAG (directed acyclic graph) with common subexpressions removed.
 Each leaf is an integer and each internal node is one of the standard arithmetical operations (+, -, *, /).
 For example, the expression $2 + 3 ∗ 4 + (3 ∗ 4)/5$ is represented by the DAG in Figure 5.17($b$).
 Give an $O(n + m)$ algorithm for evaluating such a DAG, where there are $n$ nodes and $m$ edges in the DAG.
 Hint: modify an algorithm for the tree case to achieve the desired efficiency.

 Consider a DFS traversal of DAG graph.
 We store the list of already explored nodes, as well as $E$ an array of numbers, with one number per node.
 Since each leaf node is an integer, for an arbituary starting node we use a post process DFS traversal to write the evaluated number for every node to $E$.
 We then pick another unvisted node, and traverse checking if a node we visted already has a value.
 The guarante of this algorithm is that every visted node will have a corresponding computed number, at the end of a traversal step.
 This guarante allows us to classify the algorithm as $O(n + m)$(just like a DFS graph traversal, with some added baggage).

+**5.11**

+The war story of Section **5.4** (page **158**) describes an algorithm for constructing the dual graph of the triangulation effciently, although it does not guarantee linear time.
+Give a worst-case linear algorithm for the problem.

+Create a adjacency data structure where every item in the array is a triangle edge(a pair of two indices).
+Then in each array we store a linked list of the indices of triangles that have a matching edge.
+The first step is constructing an array from triangle edges.
+There are a few ways to do this as we need every pair of indices to map in constant time to a position in an array bounded by the number unique edges of the triangles (max size equal to 3 * count of triangles).
+The options are using a hashtable, an $O(n^2)$ 2 dimensional array, or by a pre pass with $O(n)$ counters.
+Next we pass over the triangles accessing the head of the linked list for each edge in constant time and append the triangle to the end of the linked list.
+This is our desired data structure.

+So in total we pass over the data twice, the first time constructing an constant time access edge structure, and then using this structure to build the desired adjacency list.
+This algorithm has an $O(n)$, because in the worst case where every triangle is isolated, we have at most 3 edges per triangle.

+The counter setup looks like this, using a counting sort like rountine where the number of vertices is the upperbound.
+Construct an array of linked lists for every vert with a structure that contains the triangle index and other edge index.
+Populate the structure in $O(n)$ by a first pass.
+Next for every linked list use an in place vetrex size array and a counter and write to a triangle sized array so that every triangle edge has an index to jump to on the final pass.
+Essentialy we are performing several count sort type passes.
+This is more convoluted than any of the either methods, but requires less than $O(n^2)$ space which would take $O(n^2)$ running time to allocate.
+The hashing method deals in atomized time, so this method is the only pure $O(n)$ of the three.

+In practice I would always use hashing for this problem, unless I hit a point where even that was insufficent.